nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

       * Fast in dropping many nodes after a specified index.
       * Simple data structure.
     * Cons:
-      * Time-consuming to implement: Unfortunately, the built-in LinkedList does not have a method to drop all nodes after a certain index, and hence a custom data structure would have to be used.
+      * Time-consuming to implement: Unfortunately, the built-in LinkedList does not have a method to drop all nodes after a certain index.
+        Hence a custom data structure would have to be used in order to quickly drop nodes after a certain index.
+        There would be no benefits of using a LinkedList here otherwise.
 </li>

 ### \[Proposed\] Data archiving